robstenzinger/radbus-web-macaw/README.md

 # RADBus Macaw Project

-Web UI project to support the Macaw based development of the RADBus UI, keeps the IDE project file out of the official repository.
+Web UI project to support the Macaw based development of the [RADBus Web UI](https://github.com/RADBus/Web), keeps the IDE project file out of the official repository.

 ## License